Help Your Child to Stop Bedwetting

 Encourage your child to drink large amounts of fluid and voluntarily hold his urine for increasingly longer times, even though he has the urge to go.
 As your child’s bladder capacity increases, like a stretched balloon, it should be able to hold more without having to empty so often.
 During these exercises, have him urinate into a measuring cup to see if he is increasing his bladder capacity.

 Stop and Go

 Advise your child to start and stop her stream many times during urination.
 This gives a child the awareness that she can actually control her bladder if she wants to.
 These exercises should not be done without the advice of your doctor, especially in girls who have a history of frequent urinary tract infections.
-In correct bladder training, you want to teach children to immediately listen to their bladder signals and not hold onto their urine, as this predisposes girls to urinary tract infections.
+In proper bladder training, you want to teach children to immediately listen to their bladder signals and not hold onto their urine, as this predisposes girls to urinary tract infections.
 But, if you are trying to stop bedwetting a few days of these exercises should help.

 Step 7: Try a Bladder-Conditioning Device

 If the prior steps fail to stop bedwetting, this is the next step.
 These devices consist of a moisture-sensitive pad that the child wears inside his underwear.
 When one or two drops of urine strike the pad, a buzzer or vibrator awakens the child so that he can complete his urination in the toilet.
 I have used these devices for many years in pediatric practice and they are so successful that I rarely prescribe bedwetting-controlling medication.
 My experience, and that of others, is that they are effective around seventy to eighty percent of the time if used correctly.
 Bladder-conditioning devices do just that–condition the child to listen to his bladder signals—which implies not just putting the alarm on the child and going to bed, but rehearsing drills with the child as to what to do when the alarm sounds.